sensu/sensu-docs/README.md

 #### Initial Setup - RedHat/CentOS/Fedora

-Sensu Docs Site uses Hugo > .30.
-You'll need to ensure that you've downloaded that version prior to cloning the repo.
+Sensu Docs Site uses Hugo .30, though .31 works.
+Do NOT use .32 at this time, as it breaks the site.
+You'll need to ensure that you've downloaded either of those versions prior to cloning the repo.
 To install the repo, ensure that you have the yum-utils package installed:

 ```
 sudo yum install - yum-utils